unit-io/unitdb/README.md

 ```

 ### Writing to a database
-Use the DB.Batch() function to insert a new key/value pair or delete a record:
+Use the DB.Batch() function to store messages to topic or delete a message from topic:

 ```
     err = db.Batch(func(b *tracedb.Batch) error {